 In accordance with State statutes, Performance Bonds are required on any public works contract of more than $100,000 in value.
 Payment Bonds are required on any public works contract of more than $50,000 in value.
-The City may also elect to require performance and payment bonds for contracts other than Public Works contracts.
+The City may also elect to require performance and payment bonds for contracts other than public works contracts.

 A copy of all applicable insurance certificates and endorsements must be submitted to the City in accordance with the contract prior to the start of any work.
 The certificate(s) of insurance must contain:

-It is the policy of the City to purchase from suppliers who have adequate financial strength, management and service capabilities, high ethical standards and integrity, the ability to provide materials and/or services that consistently meet the City's requirements and are otherwise qualified and eligible to receive an award under applicable laws and regulations.
+It is the policy of the City to purchase from suppliers that have adequate financial strength, management and service capabilities, high ethical standards and integrity, the ability to provide materials and/or services that consistently meet the City's requirements, and are otherwise qualified and eligible to receive an award under applicable laws and regulations.
 All contracts in an amount of more than $50,000 must be approved by the City Council.

-Identical Bids: For awards made based on price alone, when two or more responsible bidders submit the lowest responsible bids, and these bids are identical in both amount and nature, the City will enter into a contract with only one of the responsible bidders selected in a manner provided by state law.
+For awards made based on price alone, when two or more responsible bidders submit the lowest responsible bids, and these bids are identical in both amount and nature, the City will enter into a contract with only one of the responsible bidders selected in a manner provided by state law.

-Award of Contract: Contracts for goods or nonprofessional services exceeding $50,000 in price must be awarded to the lowest responsible bidder or to the bidder who provides goods or nonprofessional services at the best value for the City.
+Contracts for goods or nonprofessional services exceeding $50,000 in price must be awarded to the lowest responsible bidder or to the bidder who provides goods or nonprofessional services at the best value for the City.

 The City may reject any and all bids.

 Identifying Winning Vendor